Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Before iodised salt became common in India, goitre was widespread in inland regions.

-Adding iodine to salt became one of the most successful public health measures.
+Adding iodine to salt became one of the most successful public health measures in modern medicine.

 Insulin and Diabetes